JinyuWang123/TDA/Silhouette Database/README.md

 ## Code Usage
 Other details of our implementation choices for the algorithm are provided below.
 ### Conduct the Euler characteristic transformation on the raw data for each shape
+For each shape in Fig. 5, first we computed its ECT.
+Specifically, we computed the ECCs for 72 directions evenly sampled over the interval $[0,2\pi]$; in each direction, we used 100 sublevels.
+We applied Algorithms \ref{algorithm: testing hypotheses on mean functions} and \ref{algorithm: permutation-based testing hypotheses on mean functions} to the three classes of shapes to test the null hypothesis that the shapes are different between the pairs of groups and presented the results in Table \ref{tab: Silhouette Database}